yuwang01/ShaderSandbox/README.md

 * Developer: Yu Wang

 * This is a minimum shader sandbox for ambient+specular+diffuse shading testing
+  - On load, the Stanford bunny is loaded with ambient+specular+diffuse shading enabled
+  - Use mouse to drag within the scene to use orbit camera
+  - Rendering attributes can be interactively editted to change the appearance of the bunny
+    + ambient contribution
+    + specular hightlight size
+    + ambient light color
+    + diffuse color
+    + specular hightlight color
+  - Three lights are in the scene, which can be enabled/disabled by checking/unchecking the box
+    + ambient light
+    + spot light
+    + distant light
+  - Wireframe of the shadow camera can be set to be visible/invisible by checking/unchecking the box

 * External Javsscript Libraries used:
   - three.js.min.js